Lonely chimps at Czech zoos take to Zoom to connect during lockdown

 Zoos were ordered to close in December last year, and it is not known when they will be allowed to reopen.

-More than 24,000 people have died of covid-19 in the Czech Republic, according to data from the Johns Hopkins University.
-But while neighboring countries in Europe begin to emerge from stringent “stay at home” measures, the Czech Republic continues to record new infections amid a fresh and severe outbreak of a variant first identified in the United Kingdom that is yet to be contained.
+More than 24,000 people have died of covid-19 in the Czech Republic, according to data from Johns Hopkins University.
+But while neighboring countries in Europe begin to emerge from stringent stay-at-home measures, the Czech Republic continues to record new infections amid a fresh and severe outbreak of a variant first identified in the United Kingdom that is yet to be contained.

 Zookeeper Gabriela Linhartova told CNN that at first the animals were unsure of their new high-tech setup and were wary of it.